brudosm/BODS-Data-Integrity-Checks/README.md

 ## Requirements
 - This method is tested with SAP Data Services 4.2.
 It should work with earlier versions, but has not been tested.
 - A database where you can create a table that will hold a history of the data integrity checks.
--- I recommend having an ETL support database that resides on the same server as your repositories.
+  - I recommend having an ETL support database that resides on the same server as your repositories.
 There are a number of instances where it's handy to be able to persist data related to the operation of Data Services.
 In my example, the name of the DB is etl_support.
+  - In the functions below we assume this Datastore is named ETL_Support_DS.
 - A solid understanding of your source and target systems and how you will know that

 ## Setup